prenderj/variant_tutorial/README.md

 dev.off()
 ```
 This code reads in the eigenvec file produced by plink and plots the first two principal components against each other (found in columns 3 and 4), colouring samples by their country of origin.
 If you look at the plot you can see two main clusters, with individuals separating by country of origin.
 If the incidence of the phenotype differs between samples this will cause problems, and variants will be associated to the phenotype due to population differences in the variant frequencies rather than real associations between the genetic locus and the disease.
 This is an extreme example as GWAS would rarely be performed on such genetically divergent populations together.
 However, in this tutorial we will carry on with both populations.

+To quite R you can just type 'q()'.

 ##14.
 Basic association analysis
 To perform a basic case control study in plink: